metaproblem/metaproblem-bootstrap/README.md

 argocd login localhost:8080
 make argo-add-config-repo # Add your repository to argocd via Make target make add-do-token-secret # Add your DO_TOKEN to the env for external DNS

+# At this point you may want to test things - see `hack/nginx.yaml` for a quick test manifest

+make add-helm-repos
 ```

 ## Project Anatomy